You're #newtoJU! Welcome to the Jacksonville University family.

 What is orientation?
 And does my student have to attend?

-Checkin on the first day of each orientation session will be between 9:00 a.m. and 10:00 a.m.
+Check-in on the first day of each orientation session will be between 11:00 a.m. — 12:00 p.m.
 The schedule of activities for parents will end, tentatively, around 7:00 p.m.
-The second day of orientation is optional for parents.

 Learn more about orientation at www.ju.edu/orientation.